nop33/si/src/content/subpage/donate/index.md

       **Clearing-Nr.:** 090002

       *Direct transfers to SI are tax-deductible in Switzerland only.
-Transfers preferred in your local currency to reduce fees.
-For tax-deductibility in the US, UK, or NL, or crypto donations, please* [*donate via our partner* Giving What We Can](https://www.givingwhatwecan.org/charities/simon-institute)*.
-For tax-deductible donations from other countries, please contact [konrad@simoninstitute.ch](mailto:konrad@simoninstitute.ch).*
+For tax-deductible donations from other countries, please contact [konrad@simoninstitute.ch.](mailto:konrad@simoninstitute.ch) For donations from outside Switzerland that are not tax-deductible, we recommend using your local currency to minimize transaction fees.*
     title: Donate
   - title: 2023-2024 Fundraising Round
     content: >-